Hodge-to-singular correspondence for reduced curves: Hypertoric quiver varieties

 \subsection{Lawrence varieties and hypertoric quiver varieties}

 We specialize the previous constructions to doubled quivers.
-Let $Q$ be a quiver with $r$ vertices, $s$ oriented edges $E$, and first Betti number $b_1$. \begin{defn} The \emph{double} of $Q$, denoted by $Q^{\pm}$, is the quiver obtained from $Q$ by replacing each edge $e$ of $Q$ with a pair of edges $e^+$ and $e^-$ having the same endpoints as $e$ but opposite orientations. \end{defn} \begin{defn} The \emph{affine Lawrence toric variety} associated to $Q$ is the affine GIT quotient of $\CC^{2s}$ by the torus $\mathbb{T}^{r-1}$
+Let $Q$ be a quiver with $r$ vertices, $s$ oriented edges $E$, and first Betti number $b_1$. \begin{defn} The \emph{double} of $Q$, denoted by $Q^{\pm}$, is the quiver obtained from $Q$ by replacing each edge $e$ of $Q$ with a pair of edges $e^+$ and $e^-$ having the same endpoints as $e$ but opposite orientations. \end{defn} \begin{defn} The \emph{affine Lawrence toric variety} associated to $Q$ is the affine GIT quotient